 Unlike Carbon Steel or Aluminum, Teflon is non-reactive.
 This means it will not react with food and change the taste or color of food.

 When used properly, Teflon is safe to use.
 However, if it is heated to very high temperatures, it can release toxins into the air.
 It is completely safe to use Teflon cookware at temperatures below 500 degrees Fahrenheit.

 The main reason for avoiding Teflon cookware is that it can release toxins when heated to high temperatures.
 These toxins can be harmful to your health and have been linked to various health problems.

 It isn’t harmful for human beings but it can be if you have pets because they are more susceptible to the harmful chemicals.
 That’s why it is non eco-friendly.

 2. Can’t be used with high heat

-As we said earlier, Teflon is safe to use at temperatures below 500 degrees Fahrenheit.
+As I said earlier, Teflon is safe to use at temperatures below 500 degrees Fahrenheit.
 However, if it is heated to higher temperatures, it can release toxins into the air.

 So if you want to use Teflon cookware, you need to be careful about the temperature.
 Don’t heat it to more than 500 degrees Fahrenheit.

 When people think of ceramic they usually think of pottery or maybe even tiles.
 However, ceramic can also refer to a type of cookware.